Bratislava: History

 The city's 19th-century history was closely tied to the major events in Europe.
-The Peace of Pressburg between Austria and France was signed here in 1805.
-Theben Castle was ruined by Napoleon's French troops during an invasion of 1809.
-In 1825 the Hungarian National Learned Society (the present Hungarian Academy of Sciences) was founded in Pressburg using a donation from István Széchenyi.
-In 1843 Hungarian was proclaimed the official language in legislation, public administration, and education by the Diet in the city.
+The Peace of Pressburg between the Austrian Empire and French Empire was signed here in 1805.
+Devín Castle was ruined by Napoleon's French troops during an invasion of 1809.
+In 1825, the Hungarian National Learned Society (the present Hungarian Academy of Sciences) was founded in Pressburg using a donation from István Széchenyi.
+In 1843, Hungarian was proclaimed the official language in legislation, public administration, and education by the Diet in the city.

 As a reaction to the Revolutions of 1848, Ferdinand V signed the so-called April laws, which included the abolition of serfdom, at the Primate's Palace.
 The city chose the revolutionary Hungarian side, but was captured by the Austrians in December 1848.

 Industry developed rapidly in the 19th century.
 The first horse-drawn railway in the Kingdom of Hungary, from Pressburg to Szentgyörgy (Svätý Jur), was built in 1840.
 A new line to Vienna using steam locomotives was opened in 1848, and a line to Pest in 1850.
-Many new industrial, financial and other institutions were founded; for example, the first bank in present-day Slovakia was founded in 1842.
-The city's first permanent bridge over the Danube, Starý most, was built in 1891.
+Many new industrial, financial, and other institutions were founded; for example, the first bank in present-day Slovakia was founded in 1842.
+The city's first permanent bridge over the Danube, Starý most (Old Bridge), was built in 1891.
+Between the years 1867-1918, the territory of Pressburg became part of Austro-Hungarian Empire.

-Before World War I, the city had a population that was 42% German, 41% Hungarian and 15% Slovak (1910 census, the population was influenced by Magyarization).
-The first post war census in 1919 declared the city's ethnic composition at 36% German, 33% Slovak and 29% Hungarian but this may have reflected changing self-identification, rather than an exchange of peoples.
+Before World War I, the city had a population that was 42% German, 41% Hungarian, and 15% Slovak (1910 census).
+The first post-war census in 1919 declared the city's ethnic composition at 36% German, 33% Slovak, and 29% Hungarian, but this may have reflected changing self-identification, rather than an exchange of peoples.
 Many people were bi- or trilingual and multicultural.

-After World War I and the formation of Czechoslovakia on October 28, 1918, the city was incorporated into the new state despite its representatives' reluctance.
-The dominant Hungarian and German population tried to prevent annexation of the city to Czechoslovakia and declared it a free city.
-However, the Czechoslovak Legions occupied the city on January 1, 1919, and made it part of Czechoslovakia, against the wish of the local population, on reasons of its economic importance for the new state.
-The city became the seat of Slovakia's political organs and organizations and became Slovakia's capital on 4 February.
-On February 12, 1919, the German and Hungarian population started a protest against the Czechoslovak occupation.
-According to Marcell Jankovics, lawyer, publicist and member of the Hungarian Parliament, the Czechoslovak Legions opened fire on the unarmed demonstrators.
-Slovak sources do not deny the shooting, but add that the Legionaries were defending themselves from violent and aggressive behavior of the demonstrators.
-A contemporary Slovak language newspaper reported that "a mob spat on our soldiers, tore down badges from their hats, physically attacked them and shot on them from windows."
+After World War I, the dissolution of the Austro-Hungarian Empire began.
+U.S. President Woodrow Wilson and the United States played a major role in the establishment of the new Czechoslovak state.
+American Slovaks proposed renaming the city "Wilsonovo mesto" (Wilson City), after Woodrow Wilson.